jmrphy/dissertation/committee_comments/notes.md

-elaborate more on scholarly and public significance XXXXX expand chapter 2 summary XXXXX expand chapter 3 summary XXXXX
+elaborate more on scholarly and public significance XXXXX expand chapter 2 summary XXXXX expand chapter 3 summary XXXXX go through and do Orfeo's specific stylistic suggestions  XXXXXX

 To do next:

-go through and do Orfeo's specific stylistic suggestions
+- In literature review, situate the dissertation around globalization->democracy and democracy->globalization.

+- Highlight how I consider media both as an independent variable (shaping perceptions and welfare outcomes) and dependent variable (shaped by economic liberalization and levels of openness.)

+- Align language throughout intro
+	- argue, posit, test, find

+- Switch ordering of Articles 2 and 3.
-make all three chapter summaries consistent in how much they foreshadow of findings
+- make all three chapter summaries consistent in how much they foreshadow of findings

+- Conclusion will be focused on implications.
+	- Globalization and democracy
+		- Welfare as a subset of democracy

+- do fine tuning in april
+- presentation (Rosie says ~20min, Orfeo says 3-5 min)